alvarogarcia7/blog_source/source/_posts/2015-05-04-does-software-improve-rot-or-rust.markdown

 ## Bettering

-While the first option should be the usual case, as
+While the first option should be the most usual case, as

 > [When doing DDD] software development is a learning process.
 Working code is a side effect
 >